heristop/heristop.github.io/src/content/blog/2026-04-08-gemini-cli-subagents-context-window.md

 Which means: a sub-agent can chew through 50k tokens investigating your codebase, and the main agent will only see the 2k-token summary it returns.
 The other 48k never touch your main context.

 The official docs call it an "independent context window", and it's exactly that.
-Google describes the pattern as a *strategic orchestrator*: the main agent treats its own context as its most precious resource, and delegates anything context-heavy to specialists.
+The pattern works best when the main agent acts as an orchestrator: it treats its own context as its most precious resource, and delegates anything context-heavy to specialists.

 <div class="img-container">
   <img src="/images/posts/2026-04-08-gemini-cli-subagents/gemini_cli_subagents_context_saving.svg" alt="Diagram showing how sub-agents isolate context from the main agent" class="img-responsive" />